 Moore Creative led the consulting and management team to agreement on core messages, most promising fundraising prospects, and a compelling brand (organizational name, logo and tagline) that positions the partnership to secure new funding.
 Mission-critical outreach strategies were also identified.

-The partnership was later selected for a statewide ad campaign for the Oregon Lottery, as an example of a successful project.
+The brand identity reflects the interconnectedness of the organizations’ missions and the most compelling messages for stakeholders.
+And, the partnership was later selected for a statewide ad campaign for the Oregon Lottery, as an example of a successful project.

 Moore Creative and market research firm The Pulse Group were retained to create a single brand for four NGOs, identify prospective new funding sources (foundations, agencies, corporations), develop messaging compelling to target audiences, and recommend outreach strategies.